socadk/design-practice-repository/artifact-templates/DPR-DomainModel.md

 ### Example(s)
 A minimal domain model can start with just the classes and their relations.
-For example, here's a very simple domain model for an e-commerce site:
+For example, here is a very simple domain model for an e-commerce site:

 ![](./images/Domain-Model-Simple.png)

-This can then be fleshed out with more details, for example more specific relations, attributes and methods:
+This can then be fleshed out with more details, for example more specific relations, attributes, and methods:

 ![](./images/Domain-Model-Elaborate.png)